 7. Maintain Eye Contact

 Look people in the eye when both listening and speaking.
-Not only is it polite, but it also sends a strong non-verbal signal that you are fully engaged.
+Not only is it polite, but it also sends a strong non-verbal signal that you are fully engaged in the interaction.
+Maintaining eye contact fosters trust and enhances interpersonal communication.

 8. Take Notes